-The Federal Register Act of 1935 created the Office of the Federal Register (OFR), headed by a Director who is appointed and supervised by the Archivist of the United States.146 The OFR "is charged with the custody and, together with the Director of the Government Publishing Office (GPO), with the prompt and uniform printing and distribution of the documents required or authorized to be published" in the Federal Register.
-Overseeing the operation is the Administrative Committee of the Federal Register (ACFR), which consists of four members: the Archivist of the United States, who serves as Chair, the Public Printer of the GPO, an appointee of the Attorney General, and the Director of the Federal Register.147 The ACFR has rulemaking authority to set prices, prescribe the manner and form of Federal Register publication and distribution to customers, and ensure proper organization of materials and codification of amendments.148
+The Federal Register Act of 1935 created the Office of the Federal Register (OFR), headed by a Director who is appointed and supervised by the Archivist of the United States.
+The OFR "is charged with the custody and, together with the Director of the Government Publishing Office [(GPO)], with the prompt and uniform printing and distribution of the documents required or authorized to be published" in the Federal Register.
+Overseeing the operation is the Administrative Committee of the Federal Register (ACFR), which consists of four members: the Archivist of the United States, who serves as Chair, the Director of the GPO, an appointee of the Attorney General, and the Director of the Federal Register.
+The ACFR has rulemaking authority to set prices, prescribe the manner and form of Federal Register publication and distribution to customers, and ensure proper organization of materials and codification of amendments.
+The Action of the States and codification of amendments.